30 Airport Secrets That Save You Time and Money

 Weapons do get forgotten pretty regularly, though.

 While airports are relatively safe places, people do forget to remove dangerous items from their bags on a pretty regular basis.
 One former TSA supervisor admits to seeing weapons coming through the scanner "all the time."

 Using Google Flights can help make the most of your trip.

 Instead of using a million different travel apps to get the best price, use comparison tools, like Google Flights, instead.
 This useful tool can help you search multiple airports, find the best price, and filter for your preferred flight time in one fell swoop.

 Airport delays can mean that your electronics are nearly dead by the time you reach the plane.
-While some airports have charging stations, there are rarely enough to go around, so make sure you’ve packed a fully-charged external battery so you can keep your devices juiced up.
+While some airports have charging stations, there are rarely enough to go around, so make sure you've packed a fully-charged portable battery so you can keep your devices juiced up.

-It may be embarrassing to have a stranger see your sex toys, but it’s nothing new for TSA agents.
+It may be embarrassing to have a stranger see your sex toys, but it's nothing new for TSA agents.
 One TSA agent says that sex toys are constantly found in passenger luggage, including some truly creative contraptions.
-If you’re looking to expand your own collection, don’t miss the 30 Best Sex Toys For Enhancing Your Love Life.

 If you're eager to make your screening time faster, pack your electronics in a single compartment in your bag.
 This way, you can take them all out at once without having to rifle through your things, holding up the line in the process.